AlgoMaster Logo

 6.2 Message Delivery Guarantees

-3. Read (blue checkmarks): Recipient opened and viewed the message
+3. Read (double blue checkmarks): The recipient has opened the conversation and viewed the message.

 Ensuring At-Least-Once Delivery